Protecting

 sustainable fishing

-Prior to the completion of this initiative, as early as the 1990s, organizations (NGOs, associations, etc.) had already addressed the subject and proposed solutions.
-This is notably the case for the global non-profit organization MSC (Marine Stewardship Council), which promotes sustainable fishing practices and raises awareness of the environmental impacts of overfishing.
+Prior to the culmination of this approach, as early as the 1990s, various organizations (NGOs, associations, etc.) had already taken up the subject and proposed solutions.
+This is notably the case for global organizations that encourage sustainable fishing practices and raise awareness of environmental impacts.

 02